varad-netizen2050/Beginner-level-programs/README.md

-These are just beginner level programs and my main purpose to upload them here is just for getting used to Github and build consistency in programming in C
+These are just beginner level programs and my main purpose to upload them here is just for getting used to Github and build consistency while programming in C